About Developmental Regimes in Africa (DRA)

 - The international environment for developmental regimes: led by Dr David Booth.

-The DRA research collaboration was established in 2012, and builds on the evidence base from two ground-breaking international research programmes, each with a five-year track record:
+The DRA research collaboration was established in 2012, and built on the evidence base from two ground-breaking international research programmes, each with a five-year track record:

 - Tracking Development's four cross-regional paired comparisons: